cbe-digital/entityrelationships/README.md

-This module generates a graph of the entities, fields and their relationship of a particular installation of Drupal 7.
+This module generates a graph of the entities, fields and their relationships of a particular installation of Drupal 7.
 This enables a quick overview of your Drupal 7 entities and bundles.

+This is an altered version (fork) of the original entitiesdiagram module (https://github.com/Gizra/entitiesdiagram) that provides some hooks and supports rendering using the PlantUML library.

+The PlantUML output format groups entity types together and shows entity type / entity bundle relations in a psuedo-UML parent-child inheritance style.
+Since Drupal 7 entity bundles have no real OOP class inheritance, this is very experimental and only meant to provide a simple overview of bundles and fields.
+The result uses UML items to visualize this, but is not a proper UML diagram.

+Color swatches can be manipulated via hook_entityrelationships_entitygraph_color_swatches() and the graph itself can be modified via entityrelationships_entitygraph().

 # Usage Drush